antondb/dice-game/README.md

 Github actions will automatically run the tests when pushed.

 ### Commands
-To install the project first run the following in the root project folder.
+To install the project, first run the following command in the root project folder.
 ```
  npm install
 ```
-To run a dev instance locally run:
+To run a dev instance locally, run:
 ```
 npm start
 ```